puppetlabs/puppet-docs/source/puppet/3.5/reference/experiments_msgpack.markdown

 ---
 layout: default
-title: "Experimental Features: Msgpack Support (Puppet 3.4+)"
+title: "Experimental Features: Msgpack Support"
 canonical: "/puppet/latest/reference/experiments_msgpack.html"
 ---

 > **Warning:** This document describes an **experimental feature,** which is not officially supported and is not considered ready for production.
 [See here for more information about experimental features in Puppet](./experiments_overview.html), especially if you are using Puppet Enterprise.

-> **Status:** Msgpack support is available in Puppet 3.4.0 and later.
-We think it's probably superior to our existing serialization formats, but we aren't sure yet and haven't tested all edge cases.
+> **Status:** We think Msgpack is probably superior to our existing serialization formats, but we aren't sure yet and haven't tested all edge cases.
 If it proves to do well under real-world loads, we may eventually adopt it as our default wire format.

 Background on Msgpack
 -----

 Puppet agents and masters communicate over HTTPS, exchanging structured data in some serialization format.
-Traditionally, this has been a mix of YAML and JSON (or actually "PSON," which allows binary data); more recently (Puppet 3.3), we've been trying to deprecate YAML and move entirely to PSON.
+Traditionally, this has been a mix of YAML and JSON (or actually "PSON," which allows binary data); more recently, we've been trying to deprecate YAML and move entirely to PSON.

 [Msgpack](http://msgpack.org/) is an efficient (in space and time) serialization protocol that behaves similarly to JSON.
 It should provide faster and more robust serialization for agent/master communications, without requiring many changes in our code.